lakshmankumar12/autohotkey/notes.md

 ## Alphabetical order

 ```
-a - WINDWS - alt-esc
+a - WINDWS - alt-esc (cycle through windows) -- i dont use this.. can reclaim
 b - HOTKEY - Adobe
 c - FRKEY  - ctrl-c (dont change - this help help to copy as you expect ctrl-c)
 d - NVGTN  - Page-Down